 I am going to repeat a few items from the last section so I apologize if you see the same items listed in here twice but I wanted to make this easier for someone that knows they are having a c section to be able to find what they are looking for.
 Here are the items you must have in your postpartum survival kit when you know you are having a c section and also if you are trying for a VBAC but are unsure if you will be successful.

 You are going to want the Postpartum stitches oil which is such a great healing spray that you don’t have to rub in and it also aids in the healing process to help you heal much faster and not be so sore.
 One of the big downsides to having a c section is how sensitive your stitches and wound area will be for a few weeks, this spray is going to help you not feel so itchy and tight and help relieve some pain.
-It’s a must have item!
+It’s a must-have item!

-Another must have item for a great postpartum recovery is the C Panty by UpSpring, I loved these and used them for the first few months and they worked really well supporting my belly and helping in the healing process.
+Another must-have item for a great postpartum recovery is the C Panty by UpSpring, I loved these and used them for the first few months and they worked really well supporting my belly and helping in the healing process.
 A big plus side to them is that they help shrink your uterus and have a soft silicone that helps heal your scar and prevent itching and redness (your scar will start to dry out and peel and be super itchy).

-A good Belly wrap is going to be your best friend for a few months, the one I love is Azmed 3 in 1 because it is breathable, supports your core and helps strengthen it, also it helps those muscles grow back together correctly.
+A good Belly wrap is going to be your best friend for a few months, the one I love is Azmed 3 in 1 because it is breathable, supports your core, and helps strengthen it, also it helps those muscles grow back together correctly.
 This cannot be something you skimp on for any reason or you will have problems later on.
-If you want to know more about this I have a post about the Mommy Tummy.
+If you want to know more about this I have a post about Mommy Tummy.

-Hemorrhoid cream is something you need on your list as well along with a good stool softener like this one that is all natural and made from vegetables so it won’t hurt your digestive system and cause unneeded pain and cramping.
+Hemorrhoid cream is something you need on your list as well along with a good stool softener like this one that is all-natural and made from vegetables so it won’t hurt your digestive system and cause unneeded pain and cramping.
 It’s called Senokot-S and I love this stuff so much!

 Take the medication the doctor gives you and make sure you take it when they tell you to so you get the best pain control possible!
 This is my best advice when it comes to not being in pain all the time.

 Vitamins are a must and you should make sure to take them well before you go into labor so you can have a faster recovery and heal more efficiently.
-You should ask your doctor for prenatal vitamins to take for a while afterwords so that you stay healthy and get the nutrients you need especially if you are breastfeeding.
+You should ask your doctor for prenatal vitamins to take for a while afterward so that you stay healthy and get the nutrients you need especially if you are breastfeeding.

 Peri bottle is essential for keeping clean when you don’t have a chance to shower, they are super cheap to buy or you can take the one at the hospital they give you.
 This is a life savor when it comes to staying clean and feeling fresh.

 References: Recovery After C Section